FaizuddinEverest/pingpong/README.md

 # EverestEngineering Internal Workshop

-This is a "starter template" repo with with Jest, Prettier and Babel configured and ready to go.
+This is a "starter template" repo with Jest, Prettier and Babel configured and ready to go.
 To get started,

 ```shell
 git clone https://github.com/FaizuddinEverest/pingpong.git